Veronica0206/Extension_projects/README.md

 Will upload later.

-## We developed multiple models in the six projects described in the repositories “Dissertation_projects” and “Extension_projects”.
-We provide a flow chart to recommend when to use which model in this collection.
+## Special instructions of repositories “Dissertation_projects” and “Extension_projects”:

-**R functions (OpenMx) for all developed models are now part of *R* package *[NonLinearCurve](https://github.com/Veronica0206/NonLinearCurve/blob/main/R/)* (dependency: *OpenMx*), where we provide functions capable of 'calculating' starting values from the input and generate the estimates described in the manuscript.** <br>
+**We developed multiple models in the six projects described in these two repositories. *R* functions for all developed models are now part of *R* package *[NonLinearCurve](https://github.com/Veronica0206/NonLinearCurve/blob/main/R/)* (dependency: *OpenMx*), where **we provide functions capable of 'calculating' starting values from the input and generate the estimates described in the manuscript**.

-**Flow chart:
+**We provide a flow chart to recommend when to use which model in this collection.

 ![](https://github.com/Veronica0206/Extension_projects/blob/master/plot.jpg)<!-- -->